 - Students must be in good academic standing and enrolled in a baccalaureate program to be eligible to apply for most of these certificates.
 Interested students must apply for a certificate before completing 15 credit hours of applicable course work. - 2.
-SPEA students cannot earn a certificate in the same area as their major concentration. - 3.
-A grade point average of 2.0 or higher is required in all course work credited toward the certificate. - 4.
-Students earning a SPEA certificate and SPEA major may double-count two courses across any allowable combination of these programs. - Public Affairs - Nonprofit Management - Public Management
+O'Neill students cannot earn a certificate in the same area as their major concentration. - 3.
+A grade point average of 2.0 or higher is required in all course work credited toward the certificate.

+- 4. Students earning an O'Neill certificate and O'Neill major may double-count two courses across any allowable combination of these programs.

+- Public Affairs

+- Nonprofit Management

+- Public Management